esl/bryan_cb_sf_2020_talk/readme.md

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-Receive a booking confirmation at 8:03 PM - the flight is booked !
+Receive a booking confirmation at 8:03 PM - I will fly to London! [^rain_and_horrible_food]

+[^rain_and_horrible_food]: Where it's almost certainly raining, and £10 for a pizza which an Italian would use to wipe the floor.

 ---